vc2004/WeatherAnalysis/storm.md

-# Public Health and Economic Damage Analysis based on Different Storm Event Type From 1950 to 2011 in U.S.
+# Public Health and Economic Damage Analysis based on Different Weather Event Type From 1950 to 2011 in U.S.
 Liang Dong
 20 September 2014
 # Synopsis